-Rupert Phillips joined the London antitrust department as an associate in October 2016.
+Rupert Phillips joined the London antitrust department as an associate in 2016, and is currently on secondment in our Washington, D.C. office.
 Prior to joining Ropes & Gray, Rupert was an associate at a leading U.S. law firm in their Brussels office.
-Rupert has a broad range of experience advising on all aspects of EU and UK competition law.
-Rupert also has significant experience advising clients on antitrust law matters in Asia, including abuse of dominance investigations and merger control.
+He advises on all aspects of EU and UK competition law.

-Rupert advises clients across a variety of industries, with a particular focus on leading tech, pharmaceutical, and private equity clients (respectively).
+Rupert advises clients across a variety of industries, with a particular focus on leading tech, pharmaceutical, and private equity clients.

 Rupert is admitted to the New York State Bar.
 Rupert has an LL.M. from UC Berkeley School of Law, California, and an LL.B. from the London School of Economics.

 - Advised Google before the Competition Commission of India in its acquisition of an interest in Reliance Jio Platforms valued at $4.5 billion.